 Tips for Designing the Outside of Your Restaurant

-While the dining room, bar and kitchen are important parts of a new restaurant design, don’t forget the outside/ entry area.
-After all it is the first area that customers see.
+While the dining room, bar and kitchen are important parts of new restaurant design, don’t forget the outside/ entry area.
+After all, it is the first area that customers see.
 Signage, lighting, seating and decorations are just a few areas to consider when opening a new restaurant.

 A Professional Business Sign